WEATHER: Latest cancellations, postponements

+•The Houston Senior Center’s chili chasin’ chilly lunch has been postponed until Jan.
+27 due to weather.

-•There will be no school Friday at Plato and the daycare is closed, as well as Success and Cabool (AMI, day one).
+•There will be no school Friday at Licking, Houston, Plato and the daycare is closed, as well as Success and Cabool (AMI, day one).

 •Due to forecasted weather, an early, staggered release for non-mission essential personnel at Fort Leonard Wood, as previously identified by supervisors, is authorized for Friday, Jan.
 12: